-(f) Casual employees will be advised, in writing, of the scheduled time periods and of any changes thereto.
+- (f) Casual employees will be advised, in writing, of the scheduled time periods and of any changes thereto.
 Casual employees, on layoff, are required to be personally available at their contact point during these scheduled time periods.
-The exceptions to this provision are detailed in (h) and (j) below.

-(g) Casual employees will provide a direct communication link that will give them personal contact with their work unit/recall section.
-This communication link must be appropriate to the Commission operation and may include telephone, radio telephone, pager, public media, on call boards, written communication, etc.

-(h) (1) Where a written communication link is established, a single attempt by registered mail will be made to contact the casual employees.

-(2) Where telephone/radio telephone communication is used, two (2) attempts, at least five (5) minutes apart, will be made to contact the casual employees.
+The exceptions to this provision are detailed in (h) and (j) below. - (g) Casual employees will provide a direct communication link that will give them personal contact with their work unit/recall section.
+This communication link must be appropriate to the Commission operation and may include telephone, written communication, etc. - (h) (1) Where a written communication link is established, a single attempt by registered mail will be made to contact the casual employees. - (2) Where telephone/radio telephone communication is used, two attempts, at least five minutes apart, will be made to contact the casual employees.